MINNESOTA ASSOCIATION FOR GUARDIANSHIP

 Voluntary dissolution of the association may only occur upon a majority vote of the members following notification.
 In the event of dissolution of the association, the funds and assets of the association, after payment of all obligations, shall be distributed to an organization that is qualified under sections 501 (c)(3) and 509 (A)(1) and (2) that has purposes and objectives similar to the entities being supported by the Minnesota Association for the Guardianship and Conservatorship, or other entities as determined by the Executive Board.

 Robert’s Rules of Order shall be applicable at all times when not in conflict with the Bylaws of the association.

-A. Annual Business Meeting.
+- Annual Business Meeting.
 There shall be an annual business meeting of the association at least once per year.
 The annual business meeting will be announced in writing to all current members at least sixty (60) days in advance.
-The annual business meeting shall include the installation of elected officers and Members-at-Large and the appointment of standing committee chairs.
+The annual business meeting shall include the installation of elected officers and standing committee chairs, as well as presentation of standing committee report summaries.